External Content Syncer

 - there is only one entry in the list (e.g., a list with one entry that is "Yes" that is a checkbox in the Content Type)

 At least one of the elements or database fields should be selected as the Link.
 This should be the element that can uniquely identify the content item, and which may be used as a Primary Key in the external database.
 Examples could be a Staff ID or a Staff Email Address.
 If there is no one unique element, a combination of two can be used, meaning that the combination of the two elements will always be unique.
 This is used to match the TERMINALFOUR content item with the relevant record in the external database.
-It is worth noting that a unique element/field can be imported, and used internally as the Link, but not output by the Content Layout and not published with the content.
+The values in the field(s) selected as the Link should not change - if the value of the field selected in the Link changes, a new Content Item will be imported for this new Link value, as opposed to updating the existing Content Item.
+It is worth noting that a unique element/field can be imported, and used internally as the Link, but not output by the Content Layout and not published with the content, if preferred.

 If connecting to a CSV file, refer to the article on Content Syncers with CSV files for information on the Table Column Names in CSV files.